openmove/transit-clock/README.md

 - create database tables for each transit agency,
 - load the gtfs data into the database,
 - create an API key,
-- and deploy the API + Web service.
+- and deploy the API service.

 The API is available at `http://localhost:3020/api`